iamparkj/simplesnt.typ/README.md

 ## About

 **simpleSnT.typ** is a template for creating ROPAS Show and Tell slides with Typst and [Polylux](https://github.com/polylux-typ/polylux).
 It is based on [polylux-typ/metropolis](https://github.com/polylux-typ/metropolis) theme.

-This is a sister template of [Zeta611/simplesnt](https://github.com/Zeta611/simplesnt), a Latex beamer class.
+This is a sister template of [Zeta611/simplesnt](https://github.com/Zeta611/simplesnt), a LaTeX beamer class.

 ## Documentation